bogdankostic/TextClassification/README.md

 - **Classifier:** Uses extracted features to train a classification model and do inference on unseen instances

+The documentation where the functionality of each of the components is explained can be found [here](https://bogdankostic.github.io/TextClassification/).

 ## Installation
 To install this library, execute the following commands in your terminal:
 ```bash